Radiation Oncology (Oakland)

 This appointment, sometimes called a treatment planning CT or simulation prepares you for your radiation treatment.
 After this process is complete, a permanent reference mark will be made on your skin and you will be scheduled for your future treatment visits.

 Using the information gained from the planning session, your radiation oncologist and other members of your care team will plan your treatment.
 This process may take up to two weeks.

-Prior to the simulation you will be scheduled for a 30 minutes meeting with the nurse to review information pertinent to your treatment and answer any questions you may have.
+Prior to the simulation you will be scheduled for a 30 minutes meeting with the RN to review information pertinent to your treatment and answer any questions you may have.